tgreen9381/breweingCalculator/README.md

 # breweingCalculator
-Brewing calculator for my all grain brewing
+Brewing calculator for my all grain brewing and practise with JavaScript